Peru Congress to hold second vote on Kuczynski impeachment

-Lima (AFP) - Peru's Congress will vote next week on whether to impeach President Pedro Pablo Kuczynski over alleged bribe-taking from Brazilian construction giant Odebrecht, it decided Thursday.
+Lima (AFP) - Peru's Congress will vote next week on whether to impeach President Pedro Pablo Kuczynski over alleged bribe-taking from Brazilian construction giant Odebrecht, it said Thursday.

 The 89-year-old former Wall Street banker will be invited to make his case before the opposition-dominated Congress, assisted by a lawyer.
-The Congress agreed by 87 votes to 15 to hold an impeachment debate and vote next week, but has yet to decide on the date.
+The Congress agreed by 87 votes to 15 to hold an impeachment debate and vote on March 22.

+A source in the legislature said the vote would be held "next Thursday."

 The threat of Kuczynksi's dismissal has caused uncertainty in Peru the month before it hosts the Summit of the Americas, which brings together leaders from the Western Hemisphere, including US President Donald Trump.